-The pipeline from Bruyns Hill Pump Station to Bruyns Hill Reservoir has been upgraded to a 250 mm diameter steel pipe which has a capacity of 8.5 M&/day.
-There is, however, a hydraulic constraint between Wartburg Reservoir and Bruyns Hill Pump Station.
-The supply from Wartburg Reservoir to Bruyns Hill Pump Station has been completed and can now support this new demand node.
+The pipeline from Bruyns Hill Pump Station to Bruyns Hill Reservoir has been upgraded to a 250 mm diameter steel pipe which has a capacity of 8.5 Me/day.
+The supply from Wartburg Reservoir to Bruyns Hill Pump Station has been completed and can now support this new demand node, relieving the hydraulic constraint between Wartburg Reservoir and Bruyns Hill Pump Station.
 The storage capacity at Bruyns Hill Reservoir has been increased and should be adequate for the next 20 years.